mbourd/CP1_front_DELTARM/README.md

 We use react-testing library for assertions.
 You can download the testing playground extension available for chrome https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano which allows you to use `screen.logTestingPlaygroundURL()` in your test.
 It gives an interactive environment for testing assertions and write tests.

+### `yarn storybook`

+Launches the storybook's project locally on port 3000.
+Storybook gives us a specific environment to develop, isolate and test our components.

+In unit tests, we should only import stories instead of components directly.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />